 What is a VPN

-(*) The VPN connection is encrypted by default securing all traffic within it.
+(*) Generally, a VPN connection is encrypted by default, securing all traffic within it.
 This encryption notion tends to be exaggerated to prop up the importance of VPNs.
+Even without a VPN, a computer’s connection to the Internet is encrypted by the application—some applications’ connections might not be secure, but most are.

 For example, your browser is using a secure connection to display this page, as indicated by the lock (or shield) icon in the URL, whether you're using a VPN or not.

-Well, that brings us to the good in a VPN -- why we'd want one at all.
+Well, that brings us to the good in a VPN—why we’d want one at all.

 Benefits of using a VPN: Being part of a remote network